helidon-io/helidon/docs/modules/data-jdbc/imperative.md

         .one();
 ```

-Support for generated keys and handling of column names vary among drivers, so
+Support for generated keys and handling of column names vary among drivers.
-applications should verify this behavior with each supported database and
+Verify that each supported database and driver returns the requested generated
-driver.
+key columns with the expected column names.

 When a client owns its connection, the driver can commit the update before
 Helidon finishes reading and validating the keys.
 An injected client running in
-a local transaction keeps the update and key processing within one success or
+a local transaction keeps the update and key processing atomic.
+If key
-failure boundary.
-An exception from key processing or cleanup has to cross the
+processing or cleanup fails, allow the exception to leave the method that starts
-transaction boundary for Helidon to roll back.
-Such a failure does not
+the transaction so Helidon can roll back.
+Catching the exception still marks
+the transaction for rollback, but continuing hides the original failure and
-establish that a retry is safe.
+cannot result in a commit.
+Such a failure does not establish that a retry is
+safe.

 ## Resource Management

 Helidon materializes each result before returning it and closes the result set
 and prepared statement.
 Outside a local transaction, Helidon also closes the
-operation's connection.
-A local transaction retains its connection until the
+connection used by the operation.
+A local transaction retains its connection
-transaction completes.
-The API does not return streams, cursors, or iterators
+until the transaction completes.
+The API does not return streams, cursors, or
-that expose JDBC resources.
+iterators that expose JDBC resources.

 `JdbcClient` is safe to share.
+Each operation begins with a new call to
-The statement and result stages created for an
+`JdbcClient.create`.
+The statement and result objects belong to one operation
-operation belong to that operation and are not designed for concurrent access.
-A new call to `JdbcClient.create` provides a fresh stage for the next operation.
+and cannot be reused or accessed concurrently.

 Resources are also released when database access, mapping, or result validation
 fails.
 [Errors and JDBC Warnings](data-jdbc.md#errors-and-jdbc-warnings)